Cloacina Collective

 It is structural work.

-Published essays form part of an ongoing body of research into:
+Published essays and White Papers form part of an ongoing body of research into:

 maintenance